 The great thing about following a ketogenic diet is that you can do it entirely for free.
 Check out my 2 week Keto Meal Plan ebook.
 It is a fantastic resource.

 How do You do Keto Cheap?

 1. Prepare Simple Cheap Keto Meals, Plan Leftovers, & Pantry Cooking

-- You don’t have to make elaborate meals every night.
+- Keep it Simple – You don’t have to make elaborate meals every night.
 One way to eat keto on a budget is to keep meals simple so that you don’t have to invest in a lot of ingredients.
-A simple meat, veggie, and garden salad make a fantastic easy dinner idea.
-Another great option is a casserole or one-skillet recipe that has both a meat and a veggie for a complete meal.
+Meat, veggie, and garden salad make a fantastic easy dinner idea.
+Another great option is a casserole or one-skillet recipe that has both a meat and a vegetable for a complete meal.

 - Leftovers are Smart – Make enough for leftovers.
 It’s often cheaper to buy ingredients to double a recipe instead of making something new at every meal.
-You can make one meal to enjoy now and another as a freezer meal later.
+You can prepare one meal to enjoy now and another as a freezer meal later.
 Or, make one meal for dinner and rewarm the next day for lunch.

 - One Day a Week Declare a Smorgasboard – Typically, one day a week for lunch, we get out all the leftovers so everyone can pick and choose their favorites.
 Instead of throwing and wasting food, we are purposeful to eat what we’ve made that week.

 - Pantry Cooking – Eat what you have instead of going to the grocery store to purchase ingredients for other recipes.
-Most likely we can all pull together a meal out of what we have in our pantry, fridge, and freezer.
+There is a good chance we can all pull together a meal out of what we have in our pantry, fridge, and freezer.
 It might not be what we are craving, but it is one way to stretch your budget further and to reduce waste.

 Cheap Keto Meals: